denismo/passwordless-login/README.md

 **In contrast**, this solution focuses on authorization in particular - it does not release any information but merely confirms your will to access the target.

+On the technical side, it is built on the ideas of OAuth and Federated Authentication for Web Services.

 Protocol
 ========
 The protocol recognises 4 active parties:
 - the user (usually represented by a user agent such as a browser)
 - the target (what the user is trying to access)
-- the trust server (the server that is mediating the communication and has the trust relationship with either party)
+- the trust server (the server that is mediating the communication and has the trust relationship with all other parties)
-- the authenticator (the dedicated agent capable of communicating back to the user for confirmations)
+- the authenticator (the dedicated agent capable of communicating back to the user for confirmations, usually a mobile app on the user's mobile device)

 Protocol sequence
 -----------------
-The protocol consists of a sequence of messages exchanges by the parties in the following order:
+The protocol consists of a sequence of message exchanges by the parties in the following order:
 <pre>User --1-> Target --2-> Trust server --3-> Authenticator
      &lt;-6-- Target &lt;-5-- Trust server &lt;-4--
 </pre>